 Janet Seeley

 She has been engaged in research on the social aspects of HIV since 1987, beginning with postdoctoral research in Zambia.
-In particular, she looks at HIV across the life course and the impact of the epidemic on communities and people’s lives and livelihoods.
-This focus has broadened recently to chronic conditions, more generally.
-She has led the social science programme for the MRC/UVRI research unit on Aids in Uganda since 2008.
+In particular, she has looked at HIV across the life course and the impact of the epidemic on communities and people’s lives and livelihoods.
+This focus has broadened to engage with work on chronic conditions, more generally as well as with other epidemics, such as Covid-19.
 She has also been active in research on poverty, social protection, mobility and migration.
+She led the social science programme for the MRC/UVRI and LSHTM Research Unit in Uganda from 1989-1993 and again from 2008 – 2022.

 Work at AHRI